skijit/notes/programming/web/react/react-typescript-bonanza.md

 mySearch.notPartOfMyProp = false;  //type ERROR
 ```

-- Another way to assign to a functional interface like this is with a [HOC](https://levelup.gitconnected.com/ultimate-react-component-patterns-with-typescript-2-8-82990c516935).
+- Another way to assign the other properties (e.g. default parameters) in a functional interface is with a [HOC](https://levelup.gitconnected.com/ultimate-react-component-patterns-with-typescript-2-8-82990c516935).
+  - BUT: in the case of defaultProps, just use default parameters in TypeScript.
+That's easy and preferable.

 - We can also define a plain ol function as a functional component, but then we don't get those additional properties: